-If you want to err on the side of caution, especially if you know your Library has virtual copies within it (see "add to another gallery" capability above) always use the remove from Gallery option when you would like to delete images in Libris.
+If you want to err on the side of caution, especially if you know your Library has virtual copies within it (see "add to another gallery" capability above) always use the remove from Gallery option, even when you would like to delete images in Libris.
 A remove is different than a delete because if the image you are removing is a virtual copy, a removal will only remove that copy you have currently selected and leave the other copies in other galleries untouched.

-Similarly, if you use the remove option and there are no virtual copies of the file, Libris will delete the file.
+Similarly, if you use the remove option and there are no virtual copies of the file, Libris will delete the single file.
 You can then located the file in the Deleted Files area of the bottom left pane.

 Delete from Gallery

 The delete option will delete the file(s) selected and place them in the Deleted Files area at the bottom left pane of the Library.
 You will always be warned before deleting a file.

 If you delete a file that has one or more virtual copy, the copies will also be deleted from their galleries.
 To recover the file, click the Deleted Files area in the left pane.
 Select the image thumbnails in the center pane you would like to recover.
 If this is a file that had virtual copies, the virtual copies would then need to be re-created.